 The process of setting up a company 401k plan can be daunting for a small business — so much so that often, it’s only larger corporations that offer retirement plans for their workers.

-Captain401 is a startup in our current class that makes it easy for a company of any size to set up a 401k program for its employees.
+Human Interest (formerly known as Captain401) is a startup in our current class that makes it easy for a company of any size to set up a 401k program for its employees.

 TechCrunch’s Matthew Lynley wrote about Human Interest in a story published today: